csc-training/summerschool/hpc-ai/demo/Readme.md

 ## Questions:
 1. For each task, look at the GPU utilization, and VRAM.
 Discuss on how to increase the VRAM.
 2. By looking at the `slurm-RUN_ID.out`, look for the training speed for the each iteration and also one epoch.
-Why the first epoch is slower than other epochs?
+Why the first epoch in all tasks is slower than other epochs?
 3. Why the total number of iterations are different in DDP?
 4. Do you see any overheads for the DDP training?
+5. Why using 2 GPUs in Data Parallel approach is not as fast as DDP?
+How much is the overhead?

 ## TensorBoard